aibabyshark/spark_test/README.md

-# SparkML
+# SparkML Practice
+This is to guide the use of sparkML vs. scikit-learn

-Clustering is to compare scikit-learn and sparkML k-means clustering
+1. Clustering is to compare scikit-learn and sparkML k-means clustering